simonpietrocarioti/Iot-Dashboard/README.md

 # Iot-Dashboard
-Dashbord for Arduino written in Javascript with Quasar Framework and Node.js
+Dashbord for Arduino written in Javascript with Vue Js, Quasar Framework and Node.js